MarcoAntonioQuixote/BigLittleCoder/README.md

 ### Helping students elevate their coding skills through collaborative learning and guided mentorship 🚀

-To find out more, visit: [BigLittleCoder](https://www.biglittlecoder.com)
+To find out more, and to see our live site, visit: [BigLittleCoder](https://www.biglittlecoder.com)

 In this portfolio you'll find two directories - one for the front and backend.